How do I get into the Honors Residential Academic Program (Honors RAP)?

 - You must be Honors qualified to be accepted into the Honors Program and Honors RAP.
 Incoming to CU, your honors qualification is based on your high school GPA, standardized test scores (ACT or SAT), and other academic factors.
 These criteria are used by Admissions to identify the academic top 10% of incoming students at CU.
-Those who fall in this top 10% and who complete their registration at CU will receive a letter of invitation from the Honors Program, sent out periodically beginning in late December.
+Those who fall in this top 10% will receive a letter of invitation from the Honors Program, sent out periodically beginning in late December.

-- Confirm your intent to enroll and submit your $200 Admissions Confirmation deposit (non-refundable).
+- Confirm your intent to enroll and submit your $200 Admissions Confirmation non-refundable deposit.
 See your Admissions materials for details, but do not send any money to Honors RAP.

 - Complete all these tasks as early as you can.
-Generally, Honors RAP has more qualified applicants than it can accommodate, so Housing/Occupancy Management generates and maintains a wait-list from which we continue to fill residential spaces as they become available.
+Generally, the Honors RAP has more qualified applicants than it can accommodate, so Housing/Occupancy Management generates and maintains a wait-list from which they continue to fill residential spaces as they become available.

 How are spaces in Honors RAP filled?

 - Spaces in Honors RAP are filled on a first-come, first-served basis, which is why you want to complete your Housing Contract (see above) as early as you can.
-If we have to generate a list, your place on the list is connected to the date you complete your Housing Contract.
-Generally in years past, Housing/Occupancy Management has been able to accommodate everyone on this list with a space in Honors RAP by the time school begins, if not sooner.
+If Housing/Occupancy Management have to generate a wait-list, your place on the list is based on the date you complete your Housing Contract.
+Generally in years past, Housing/Occupancy Management has been able to accommodate almost everyone on this list with a space in the Honors RAP by the time classes begin, if not sooner.

 Is there an extra fee for participating in Honors RAP?